danking/hail-cloud-docs/how-to-cloud.md

 but the hard drive, all installed programs, and any copied files are still present.
 In return for this, you continue to pay for the hard drive!

 I lied earlier.
-This running `n1-standard-1` VM is actually costing 5 cents per hour (for the core) plus 4 cents *per month* (for the disk).
+As mentioned, running `n1-standard-1` VM is actually costing 5 cents per hour (for the core).
+With the cost of the disk, it would add 4 cents *per month* (for the disk).
 That's roughly six-thousandths of a cent per hour.

 Nonetheless, it is good practice to *delete* a virtual machine if you are